trailofbits/dylint/examples/general/redundant_reference/README.md

 }
 ```

-**Options:**
+**Configuration**

-`REDUNDANT_REFERENCE_NO_LIFETIME_CHECK`: Setting this environment variable to anything other
+- `lifetime_check: bool` (default `true`): Setting this to `false` disables the check that
-than `0` disables the check that the lifetime use is unique.
-That is, the lint becomes a
+  the lifetime use is unique.
+That is, the lint becomes a check for: fields that are
-check for: fields that are references used only to read one copyable subfield.
+  references used only to read one copyable subfield.